euphorie/osha.oiradoc/docs/manuals/editor2.rst

 Prevent new users from using the old tool
 -----------------------------------------

-Any user who has an existing risk assessment from of the old version will still see it when they log in to OiRA on the list of available sessions.
+Any user who has an existing risk assessment from the old version will still see it when they log in to OiRA on the list of available sessions.

 But you want to prevent new users from starting a new session of the old version.
 Therefore, the old version of the tool needs to be marked as “obsolete”.
 This will prevent it from being displayed in the list of available tools in the OiRA client (under “Start a new session”).